ethereum/ethereum-org-website/src/content/wrapped-ether.md

 **Why am I seeing different types of WETH?**

-Besides the canonical implementation of WETH described om this page, there are other variants in the wild.
+Besides the {canonical implementation of WETH](https://blog.0xproject.com/canonical-weth-a9aa7d0279dd) described om this page, there are other variants in the wild.
 These may be custom tokens created by dapp developers or versions issued on other blockchains and may behave differently or have different security properties. **Always double-check the token information to know which WETH implementation you're interacting with.**

 **What can I do with WETH?**